 The number of people living with diabetes in the UK is estimated to be over 4 million.
 Type 2 diabetes is the most common form of diabetes accounting for 90 per cent of diabetics.
-This figure is expected to rise to 5 million by 2025 (Diabetes UK).
+This figure is expected to rise to 5 million by 2025, according to Diabetes UK.
 Diabetes education courses, often known as structured education, help people to stay healthy and can reduce complications.

 Across the six weeks the course covers the following topics: